osscameroon/blog/data/blog/how-to-build-your-own-linkedin-profile-scraper-in-2022.md

 ```

-Fronm here, you'll be directed to your LinkedIn profile.
+From here, you'll be directed to your LinkedIn profile.
 Guess what, you successfully automated your login process.

 - Next we want to make a search query on google that will target all the LinkedIn profiles matching the item "Web" AND "Javascript" on their profile.